You can’t stop thinking about him.

 I myself fell in love with the person I wanted to marry, and stood resolute in my decision.
 But I had the benefit of marrying someone from my community which made the parental approval process much easier.

-My parents relented and gave in.
+My parents still relented but ultimately, gave in.

 In your case, the person you’ve fallen in love with might be from a different caste, culture or race.
 If you have a close-minded and intrusive family, you’ve got a problem on your hands.